Patrick8766/hello-world/README.md

 # hello-world

+Hi

-This is my first repository
+This is my first repository.
+I am looking forward to (hopefully) contributing to making useful software.